thomas-maye/holbertonschool-printf/README.md

 - [x] We have no more than five functions per file
 - [x] All function prototypes can be found in main.h

-## Function Prototype 📁
+## Function Prototype 🤖

 `int _printf(const char *format, ...);`

-##Parameters
+## Parameters ⚙️

 `format` : is a pointer to a string that contains the text we want to print to the standard outpout.

 `...` : A variable number of arguments that will be printed according to the format specifiers.

-## Return Value
+## Return Value ⏎

-The function returns the number of characters printed, excluding the null character '\0' if the format of the string is 'NULL', the function returns '-1'
+The function returns the number of characters printed, excluding the null character '\0' if the format of the string is 'NULL', the function returns '-1'.

 ## Format Specifers Suported by '_printf':

-The function '_printf' supports theses format specifiers:
+The function '_printf' supports theses format specifiers :

 | Selector  |         Description           |
 |:---------:|:-----------------------------:|